21st Annual Moby-Dick Marathon

 January 6–8, 2017

 Thank you to all participants for another successful Moby-Dick Marathon!
-Hope to see you again in 2018.
+Hope to see you again

 The 21st annual reading of America’s most iconic novel, Moby-Dick took place January 6-8 at the Museum.
 Visitors were invited to listen to the opening line, “Call me Ishmael” and stay for 25 hours of action-packed adventure!